Jdickson96/Sparta-Global-Training-Code/README.md

 ### Loop Types
 There are multiple different types of loops that can be used in C#.
 These are:
 #### For Loop
+This is the most simple loop format, with the for statement taking the structure of:
+> for(initialising iterator; max iterator value; iteration) As shown in the code below:
 ```csharp
 int highestNo = nums[0];
 if (nums.Count > 1)